Epping - East

 Educational attainment in Epping - East aligns closely with national averages, showing typical qualification patterns and performance metrics

 The area faces educational challenges, with university qualification rates at 22.5%, significantly below the Greater Melbourne average of 37.0%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most prevalent at 14.8%, followed by postgraduate qualifications (5.5%) and graduate diplomas (2.2%).
-Trade and technical skills are prominent, with 34.6% of residents aged 15+ holding vocational credentials - advanced diplomas (11.8%) and certificates (22.8%).
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most common at 14.8%, followed by postgraduate qualifications (5.5%) and graduate diplomas (2.2%).
+Trade and technical skills are prominent, with 34.6% of residents aged 15+ holding vocational credentials – advanced diplomas (11.8%) and certificates (22.8%).

 Frequently Asked Questions - Education